 While the ESGV is bordered on its north by the San Gabriel Mountains and Angeles National Forest, much of the unincorporated areas, including Hacienda Heights and Rowland Heights, border the Puente Hills to the south.
 Development in these hills has included oil drilling facilities, residential tracts, Buddhist Temples, and a landfill.
 The Puente Hills Landfill first opened in 1957 as the privately owned San Gabriel Valley Dump.
-The Los Angeles County Sanitation Districts purchased the site in 1970 for use as a regional disposal facility, which continued operations until 2013.227 The 1970s witnessed growing environmentalism throughout the United States, with several landmark pieces of federal legislation passed, including the Clean Air Act (1970), Clean Water Act (1972), Pesticide Control Act (1972), and Endangered Species Act (1973).
-Many of the communities surrounding the Puente Hills, including the City of Whittier, remained decidedly prodevelopment in the 1970s and supported the continued operation of the landfill as the population boomed and residents needed space to dump their trash.228 The Puente Hills Landfill owns the title of largest landfill in the United States.
-By 2012, a year prior to its closure, over 490 feet of compacted garbage had risen from the ground since its inception in 1957.229
+The Los Angeles County Sanitation Districts purchased the site in 1970 for use as a regional disposal facility, which continued operations until 2013.254 The 1970s witnessed growing environmentalism throughout the United States, with several landmark pieces of federal legislation passed, including the Clean Air Act (1970), Clean Water Act (1972), Pesticide Control Act (1972), and Endangered Species Act (1973).
+Many of the communities surrounding the Puente Hills, including the City of Whittier, remained decidedly prodevelopment in the 1970s and supported the continued operation of the landfill as the population boomed and residents needed space to dump their trash.255 The Puente Hills Landfill owns the title of largest landfill in the United States.
+By 2012, a year prior to its closure, over 490 feet of compacted garbage had risen from the ground since its inception in 1957.256 As of 2025, the Puente Hills Landfill Park is currently in the planning stages to become Los Angeles County Department of Parks and Recreation's next regional park facility.257